-All of the decisions that we make cause a shortage of mental energy – we just get tired.
+All of the decisions that we make cause a shortage of mental energy – we get tired.
 When this happens, the brain will start to look for shortcuts.
 This is when we might do reckless things.
 We might throw a candy bar in the cart at the checkout after making dozens of decisions at the grocery store, or we might start buying stuff that we don’t even need or want after hours of Black Friday shopping.
-The more tired we are, the more likely we are to say dumb things that we regret later and to become inexplicably frustrated and outraged over things that would otherwise be a petty annoyance.
+The more tired we are, the more likely we are to say dumb things that we regret later and to become inexplicably frustrated and outraged over something that would otherwise be a petty annoyance.

 - Save mindless, unimportant tasks for later in the day.

-- Keep separate “need to do” and “want to do” lists to refer to when you’re too exhausted to even think of what needs done or what you might enjoy doing.
-It’s during situations like this that we generally watch too much HGTV or the like and spend way too much time on youtube.com, and then complain that we don’t have time to get chores done OR to have fun.
+- Keep separate “need to do” and “want to do” lists to refer to when you’re too exhausted to even think of what needs to be done or what you might enjoy doing.
+It’s during situations like this that we generally watch too much HGTV or the like and spend way too much time on youtube.com, and then complain that we don’t have time to get chores done OR have fun.

-- Minimize distractions – turn off notifications on your phone and computer, turn off the television when you’re trying to do something else, explain (nicely) to others that you need some uninterrupted time to work…
+- Minimize distractions – turn off notifications on your phone and computer, turn off the television when you’re trying to do something else, explain (nicely) to others that you need some uninterrupted time to work.

 - Rip off the band-aid.
 Just make the decision and don’t look back.
 Set a timer if you have to – you have 10 minutes to choose a restaurant or an hour to pick where you’re going on vacation this year.

 - Science has proven that we are more likely to make poor decisions if our glucose level dips too low.
-Eat real food regularly, every four hours to be exact, and make it a nice balanced mix of protein and whole grains with a bit of healthy fat.
+Eat real food regularly, every four hours to be exact, and make it an excellent balanced mix of protein and whole grains with a bit of healthy fat.
 Think avocado toast and an egg, a salmon burger on a whole wheat bun, or a handful of walnuts and an apple.